Graduate Diploma in Arts

 Course Learning Outcomes

-• advanced and integrated understanding of key issues and practices within the disciplines studied.
+Demonstrated: advanced and integrated understanding of key issues and practices within the disciplines.

 Demonstrated ability to:

-- examine a complex problem or issue using appropriate methodologies and theories from the disciplines;
+- examine a complex problem or issue using appropriate methodologies and theories from the discipline;

 Demonstrated ability to: